kudkudak/Growing-Neural-Gas/README.md

 ###General
 ------

-Implementation of GNG algorithm in C++/Rcpp/R. This version should be stable, please e-mail me provided something bad occured :)
+Implementation of GNG algorithm in C++/Rcpp/R. This algorithms is widely used for dynamic clustering problems, often occuring for example in robotics.
+This version should be stable.
 Alpha build, which means unfriendly building, and not fully implemented interface for the end user, but I reckon that it is already consitutes a practical tool for data analysis.